DbRecord

 $contact->save();

-Before saving an entity in the database, dbRecord check if the operation is possible by invoking the beforeSave method.
-This method also trigger a BeforeSaveEvent.
+Before saving an entity, DbRecord calls the beforeSave method.
+This method also triggers a BeforeSaveEvent.

 use Piko\DbRecord;